Washington Post won’t endorse candidate in 2024 presidential election after Bezos decision

 “The news is significant – and I know there will be strong reactions across the department,” Shipley wrote in a memo.

-Robert Kagan, an editor-at-large at the Post, told CNN he had resigned from the newspaper over Bezos’s decision to block the endorsement.
+Robert Kagan, an opinion editor-at-large at the Post who resigned Friday in protest after the announcement, said Bezos made the decision to appease Trump.

+“This is obviously an effort by Jeff Bezos to curry favor with Donald Trump in the anticipation of his possible victory,” Robert Kagan told CNN’s Erin Burnett OutFront.
+“Trump has threatened to go after Bezos’ business.
+Bezos runs one of the largest companies in America.
+They have tremendously intricate relations with the federal government.
+They depend on the federal government.”

-The move also sparked sharp criticism from Marty Baron, the Post’s former executive editor who led the newspaper through its coverage of the January 6, 2021, attack.
+The move was also denounced by Marty Baron, the Post’s former executive editor who led the newspaper through its coverage of the January 6, 2021, attack.

 “This is cowardice, with democracy as its casualty.
 Donald Trump will see this as an invitation to further intimidate owner Bezos (and others),” Baron wrote in a social media post.
 “Disturbing spinelessness at an institution famed for courage.”